The odd thing was that just a moment earlier I had driven into a quiet patch where the rain had stopped and the air was still.

 The next moment, in a blast from the skies, my little car was being pelted with the fiercest, densest rain I have ever known.
 The torrent was loaded with bullets of hail.
 Lightning flashed all around.
 Visibility was erased.

 I could see no shelter.
 I passed a car that had stopped, with its emergency lights on.
-At the top of the hill, where I needed to turn onto a main road, a bus had stopped.
+At the top of the hill, where I needed to turn onto the main road, a bus had stopped.
 Even a bus!

 What could I do?
 What would you do?